Infineon/linux-optiga-trust-m/README.md

 ## <a name="engine_usage"></a>OPTIGA™ Trust M1 OpenSSL Engine usage
 The Engine is tested base on OpenSSL version 1.1.1d

+*Note : The OPTIGA™ Trust M Engine shielded communication depends on the default reset protection level for OPTIGA CRYPT and UTIL APIs.
+If the setting is set to OPTIGA_COMMS_NO_PROTECTION than the engine will not have shielded communication protection.*

 ### <a name="rand"></a>rand